cloudkick/whiskey/README.md

 Usage
 =====

-    whiskey [options] --tests <test files>
+    whiskey [options] --tests "<test files>"

 #### Available options

- **-t, --tests** - Whitespace separated list of test files to run
- **-i, --init-file** - A path to the initialization file which must export `init` function which is called *once in the main process* before running the tests
- **-ti, --test-init-file** - A path to the initialization file which must export
- `init` function and it is called in a child process *before running the tests in each test file*
+ **-t, --tests** - Whitespace separated list of test files to run **-ti, --test-init-file** - A path to the initialization file which must export `init` function and it is called in a child process *before running the tests in each test file*
  **-c, --chdir** - An optional path to which the child process will chdir to before running the tests
  **-f, --failfaist** - Use this option to exit upon first failure / timeout

 Note: When specifying multiple test a list with the test paths must be quoted, for example: `whiskey --tests "tests/a.js tests/b.js tests/c.js"`